Chinaezurum/Chinaezurum/README.md

 - 👋 Hi, I’m @Chinaezurum
-- 👀 I’m interested in cloud security/ cybersecurity
+- 👀 I’m interested in cloud security/ cybersecurity.
+- I'm currently a Technical Support professional.
-- 🌱 I’m currently learning GCP computing
+- 🌱 I’m currently learning GCP computing.
-- 💞️ I’m looking to collaborate on learning and building projects
+- 💞️ I’m looking to collaborate on learning and building projects.
 - 📫 How to reach me ...

 <!---